jwmerrill/jwmerrill.github.io/_posts/2019-01-07-relating-dot-wedge.md

 and the geometric product makes it possible to reduce many more geometric proofs to algebra without ever needing to introduce coordinates or parameterizations of angles and trigonometric functions.

-Thanks you to Jaime George for editing this post.
+Thanks as usual to Jaime George for editing this post.